limen/redenvelope/README.md

 $id = '123';                    // unique id
 $remain = 212.23;               // envelope remain amount
 $dividend = 10;                 // how many fragments to divide amount into
-$minAmount = 10.1;              // minimum amount of each assignment
+$minAssignment = 10.1;              // minimum value of each assignment

 $varianceFactor = 1.1;          // Appropriate value should between 0.5 and 1.5, 1.1 may be the best.
                                 // The greater this value, the greater the variance of the divided sequence is.